kwickramasekara/youtube-offline/README.md

 **Download Organization:**
 - Each video is saved in its own folder named after the YouTube video ID
 - Video thumbnail is automatically downloaded as `poster.jpg` in highest available resolution
+- Videos are automatically converted to MP4 format for maximum compatibility with media servers
 - Example structure:
   ```
   downloads/dQw4w9WgXcQ/